 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.
 The MAC is structured to support the WirelessMAN-SC, WirelessMAN-OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.

 5.2.b.
-Scope of the project: This amendment specifies MAC/PHY protocol enhancements for cooperation among base stations in multi-tier networks to enhance interference mitigation, mobility management, and base station power management. protocol enhancementsenhancementThe applicable management entities are amended.
+Scope of the project: This amendment specifies MAC/PHY protocol enhancements for cooperation among base stations in multi-tier networks to enhance interference mitigation, mobility management, and base station power management.
+Enhanced base stations shall support legacy mobile stations.
+PHY changes to any mobile stations are out of scope.

+In addition, these protocol enhancements include management messaging between base stations, and between base stations and mobile stations.

+This amendment shall comply with IEEE Std 802, IEEE Std 802.1D, and IEEE Std 802.1Q.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No If yes please explain: